cfpdx-401d5/greeting-app/LAB.md

 <img src="https://cloud.githubusercontent.com/assets/478864/22186847/68223ce6-e0b1-11e6-8a62-0e3edc96725e.png" width=30> Greeting App
 ===

 You've just inherited the fledgling `greeting-app` product.
 Below are a series of changes requests you receive over time.

-You need to do the steps sequentially, and update the `CHANGELOG.md` appropriately.
+You need to do the steps ("weeks") sequentially.

+Before each step:
+* Create a branch for the work

+After each step:
+* Make sure to update the `README.md` and `CHANGELOG.md` appropriately.
+* Run `npm test` and verify that your tests pass.
+* Push your working branch to your fork and do a PR from working branch to `master`
+* When TravisCI passes, merge the PR.
+* (merge master back locally so you can start next step)

 ### week 1